 Employing the highest standards of video production, “We Are Witnesses” captures the enormity of the jail-court-prison complex, while keeping an intense focus on the individual lives affected and provoking dialogue around criminal justice reform.
 Judges praised its “innovative” approach to storytelling, exploring “multifaceted trauma” from “many different angles,” and “refusing cliché at every level.”
 The series was created by The Marshall Project in partnership with Participant Media, The New Yorker, and Condé Nast Entertainment, and ran on both The Marshall Project and The New Yorker websites.

-This year's Dart Awards went to The Salt Lake Tribune for its coverage of sexual assault at Brigham Young University and Transom.org for “A Life Sentence: Victims, Offenders, Justice and My Mother.”
-An honorable mention went to The New York Times for "Lasting Scars."
+This year's Dart Awards went to The Marshall Project for "We Are Witnesses" and to The Washington Post for its series on gun violence seen through the eyes of children.
+Honorable mentions went to The California Sunday Magazine and The New York Times Magazine.
 Please join us on May 3 for the Awards ceremony and winners' roundtable.

 The Dart Center offered a four-day global reporting institute for journalists on early childhood development, trauma, and resilience June 28 - July 1 2018, at Columbia Journalism School in New York City.
 The next training program in the series, Covering Children and the Syrian Refugee Crisis, is now open for applications.

 Seventeen students and teachers were killed by a gunman at Marjory Stoneman Douglas High School.
 Please consult our resources in covering this tragedy and its aftermath.

 In the wake of the Larry Nassar sentencing, Poynter's Kelly McBride contends it’s time to rewrite journalism policies on naming survivors.